Envy (2004 film)

 Envy is a 2004 American black comedy buddy film directed by Barry Levinson and starring Ben Stiller and Jack Black.

-The film was a critical and commercial failure.
+The film was released on April 30, 2004, and was a critical and commercial failure earning $14.5 million at the box office on a $20–$40 million budget and received generally negative reviews from critics.

 Plot

 Tim Dingman and Nick Vanderpark are best friends, neighbors and co-workers at 3M.
 Nick is constantly coming up with crazy ideas to get rich quick, and when he invents Vapoorize, a spray that instantly disintegrates dog feces, he actually succeeds.
 As Nick's wealth continues to grow, so does Tim's envy, as he had initially scoffed at the idea and squandered an opportunity to invest and become mega-rich himself.
 Nick is blissfully unaware of Tim's envy, and his generosity only serves to make Tim more envious of him.
-Meanwhile, Nick's wife Natalie decides to run for state senate but is continually plagued by questions about her husband's product.
+Meanwhile, Nick's wife Natalie decides to run for the state senate but is continually plagued by questions about her husband's product.

 After Tim's wife Debbie and children temporarily leave and he is fired from 3M, Tim's envy reaches new levels.
 In a bar, he meets J-Man, a bizarre drifter, who lends a sympathetic ear and offers advice.
 After a drunken night out, Tim accidentally shoots Nick's beloved horse, Corky, with a bow and arrow, apparently killing him, and buries the horse in his abandoned swimming pool.

 Nick offers a $50,000 reward for the return of his horse.
 J-Man and Tim concoct a plan whereby J-Man would discover the horse and claim the reward, splitting the proceeds.
-However a series of unfortunate events, including Tim's family getting holed up in J-Man's mountain cabin, leads to the horse's carcass being lost in a rain storm.
+However, a series of unfortunate events, including Tim's family getting holed up in J-Man's mountain cabin, leads to the horse's carcass being lost in a rainstorm.